cbeck88/travis-cpp-assistant/README.md

 [![Build Status](https://travis-ci.org/cbeck88/travis-cpp-assistant.svg?branch=master)](http://travis-ci.org/cbeck88/travis-cpp-assistant)
 [![WTFPL licensed](https://img.shields.io/badge/license-WTFPL-blue.svg)](./LICENSE)

-Have a travis-ci C++ project?
+Do you have a travis-CI C++ project?

+Is your `.travis.yml` file taking on a life of its own?

-This assistant can be used to set up a nice, modern C++ build environment with multiple versions of boost, gcc, and clang, using the correct standard libraries, with relative ease.
+This assistant can be used to set up a nice, modern C++ build environment with multiple versions of boost, gcc, and clang, using the correct standard libraries, with relative ease, while keeping your `.travis.yml` nice and tidy.

 To use the assistant, set up your `.travis.yml` as follows